nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/swate_template-contribution.md

 add sidebar: _sidebars\mainSidebar.md
 ---

+## About

-:bulb: This walk-through tutorial is meant for data stewards and data managers
+This walk-through guide is meant for data stewards and data managers

 ## Prerequisites